Obsession (Star Trek: The Original Series)

 "Obsession" is the thirteenth episode of the second season of the American science fiction television series Star Trek.
 Written by Art Wallace and directed by Ralph Senensky, it was originally broadcast on December 15, 1967.

-In the episode, Captain Kirk becomes obsessed with destroying a deadly cloud-like entity that killed a crew he was on in the past.
+In the episode, Captain Kirk becomes obsessed with killing a deadly cloud-like entity.
+Eleven years prior, Kirk felt he had an opportunity to kill the creature when it attacked his crew.

+Ensign Garrovick would later reappear in the Star Trek: Prodigy episode "All the World's a Stage."

 Plot

-During a planetary survey, three members of a landing party from the Federation starship USS Enterprise are attacked, their blood drained of hemoglobin.
-Fearing the killer to be a gaseous entity he had encountered eleven years before while serving aboard the USS Farragut, Kirk neglects a rendezvous with the USS Yorktown to hunt for the creature.
-While the Enterprise crew fails to find the creature using shipboard sensors, the creature attacks a second landing party, draining hemoglobin out of two more crew members.
-Back on the ship, when Kirk learns that security officer Garrovick hesitated to fire his phaser upon the creature, he relieves the ensign of his duties.
+During a planetary survey of Argus 10 being conducted by a team from the Federation starship USS Enterprise, Captain Kirk smells an odor and sends the three-man security team to find the source, ordering them to fire immediately if they see a gaseous creature.
+The being appears and attacks two of the members of the security team but Ensign Rizzo disobeys Kirk's order and does not fire his phaser; even as Kirk again orders Rizzo to fire, he just stands there and is also attacked, but is the lone survivor, dying in sickbay after being returned to the ship.
+The blood of all three victims are drained of hemoglobin.
+Fearing the killer to be a gaseous entity that he had encountered eleven years before while serving aboard the USS Farragut, Kirk neglects a rendezvous to deliver an antiviral for Theta 7 to the USS Yorktown to hunt for the creature.
+While the Enterprise crew fails to find the creature using shipboard sensors, Kirk sends a second landing party with five security officers and himself, again warning the men to fire full phaser.
+This time Garrovick does fire as ordered, but only after hesitating when the creature attacks.
+It drains hemoglobin out of two more crew members, the others being with Captain Kirk.
+Back on the ship, when Kirk learns that security officer Garrovick hesitated to fire his phaser upon the creature, he relieves the ensign of his duties and confines him to quarters.